 My audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise Ricewood Municipal Utility District's basic financial statements.
-The supplementary information on Pages 22 to 39 is presented for purposes of additional analysis and is not a required part of the financial statements.
+The supplementary information on Pages 22 to 38 is presented for purposes of additional analysis and is not a required part of the financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
 Except for the portion marked "unaudited," the information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In my opinion, the information marked "unaudited" has not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, I do not express an opinion or provide any assurance on it.
+In my opinion, the information is fairly stated in all material respects in relation to the financial statements as a whole.
+The supplementary information marked "unaudited" has not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, I do not express an opinion or provide any assurance on it.
 The accompanying supplementary information includes financial data excerpted from prior year financial statements which were audited by my firm.